melatonia/meloworld-dotfiles/README.md

 - [x] improvement: a more consistent lockscreen theme
 - [x] improvement: a better rofi theme
 - [x] feature: more sounds (currently login chime, notification, screenshot and usb connect-remove sound exists)
+- [x] feature: osd's for brightness and audio

 ---